jasonveiga/redux-normal-reducer/README.md

 # Redux Actions

-This package is opinionated about the structure actions it expects.
-Here are some
+This package is opinionated about the structure of the actions it handles.
+Here are some examples:
-examples:

 ```javascript
 // General data action, contains a single item